jnimish77/Android/UTSA-Shuttle_tracking_System_Using_Adroid_App/README.md

 Novelty of the Project:

-1.Its convenient way to track the collage shuttles’ timing and follow the schedule effectively based on the app.
-2.Real time location view based on the GPS and server data.
+1.Its convenient way to track the collage shuttles’ timing and follow the schedule effectively based on the app./ 2.Real time location view based on the GPS and server data.
 3.User-friendly interface.
 4.More accurate to predict expected arriving time of the shuttle.